opalmedapps/opal-admin/docs/standard_and_custom_permissions.md

-# Standard Django Admin Permissions
+# Standard and Custom Permissions in Django

 This section explains the user permissions management and the convention of adding new permissions.
 The design and structure of such convention are inspired by standard Django project documentation.

-For more information see the [Django Documentation - PermissionRequiredMixin]( https://docs.djangoproject.com/en/4.1/topics/auth/default/#:~:text=The%20PermissionRequiredMixin%20mixin%C2%B6).
+For more information see the [Django Documentation on permissions and authorization](https://docs.djangoproject.com/en/dev/topics/auth/default/#permissions-and-authorization).

-When it comes to permissions, the simplest form of adding a new permission is to use the django standard admin panel and the standard models permissions.
+When it comes to permissions, the simplest form of adding a new permission is to use the Django standard admin panel and the standard models permissions.
 However, there are more complicated scenarios such as:
 1. front-end permissions at HTML component level.

 2. model view permissions, but no editing or changing.